 11. Combine all ingredients in a large salad bowl.
 Toss ingredients with a few tablespoons of the tarragon balsamic dressing, or to taste.

 Serves 4.
 Serve the salad with a sprinkling of your favorite cheese crumbles, such as goat cheese, blue cheese, or shredded/shaved parmesan.
 Season with salt and freshly-ground black pepper to taste.
 Offer a toasted garlic baguette or a cracker with the salad.
 Or top with toasted croutons, if preferred.
 A good accompaniment to a hearty winter stew, soup, or chili.

 1 Tbs. honey

 Salt and pepper to taste

 Whisk together the balsamic vinegar, mustard, and honey.
-Add the extra-virgin olive and canola oils.
+Add the extra-virgin olive and vegetable oils.
 Add the chopped tarragon and minced garlic clove.
 Whisk the dressing until smooth and well-blended.
 Season to taste with salt and pepper.

 Makes about half a cup of dressing.
 I keep this dressing on-hand for daily use.
 Make double or triple portions if it’s popular in your household.
 Lasts about a week or so covered in the fridge.
 You can use a glass jar as the mixing and storage container.

 Variations: Substitute country dijon mustard for the regular dijon mustard.
 Substitute fresh basil, chives, thyme or other fresh herbs for the fresh tarragon.
 Substitute sugar or agave syrup for the honey.